Objective comparison of methods to decode anomalous diffusion: Introduction

 In recent years, advances in fluorescence techniques have greatly increased the availability of high-precision trajectories of single molecules in living systems~\cite{manzo2015review}, producing an increasing drive to develop methods for quantifying anomalous diffusion~\cite{thapa2018bayesian, burnecki2015estimating, weron2017ergodicity,sikora2017elucidating, kepten2015guidelines, krapf2019spectral, thapa2020leveraging}.
 Furthermore, the recent blossoming of machine learning has promoted the accessibility of new powerful tools for data analysis~\cite{cichos2020machine} and further widened the palette of available methods~\cite{munoz2020single, granik2019single, bo2019measurement, kowalek2019classification}.
 Some of the novel approaches have already delivered new insights into anomalous diffusion in different scenarios~\cite{jamali2021anomalous,munoz2020phase, cherstvy2019non}.

-This recent increase of available methods performing similar tasks requires an objective assessment on a common reference dataset to define the state of the art and guide end users in the optimal choice of characterization tools for each specific application.
+This recent increase of available methods performing similar tasks requires an objective assessment on a common reference dataset to define the state of the art and guide end-users in the optimal choice of characterization tools for each specific application.
 To assess the performance in quantifying anomalous diffusion, we have therefore run an open competition, the Anomalous Diffusion (AnDi) Challenge, divided in three different tasks: anomalous exponent inference, model classification, and trajectory segmentation, each for 1D, 2D, and 3D trajectories.
-The performance of submitted methods (\hyperlink{sec:SI-note1_h}{Supplementary Note 1}) was assessed with common metrics on simulated datasets with trajectory length and signal-to-noise level reproducing realistic experimental conditions (\hyperlink{sec:methods_h}{Methods}, ``Structure of the datasets'').
+The performance of submitted methods was assessed with common metrics on simulated datasets with trajectory length and signal-to-noise level reproducing realistic experimental conditions (\hyperlink{sec:methods_h}{Methods}, ``Structure of the datasets'').
 The submitted methods were also compared on the blind analysis of experimental trajectories (\hyperlink{sec:SI-note3_h}{Supplementary Note 2}).
+Although several experiments provide 2D and 3D trajectories, we first present and discuss in detail the results obtained for the 1D trajectories.
+This choice is driven by the fact that the 1D-case is conceptually easier to understand, thus complex methods are in general first developed in 1D and then extended to multidimensional space, as testified by the larger participation for this dimension.
+Thus, it allows us to assess the performance of a larger set of methods including those that might eventually be extended to 2D and 3D.
+We follow the same rationale when describing the physical models and their simulation.